NachoColl/bws-help_DEPRECATED/slate/source/includes/00_welcome.md

 </code>
 </pre>

-[Blockchain Web Services](https://bws.ninja) (aka BWS) is a new Trademark for blockchain solutions.

-We provide an API to call public blockchain(s) smart contracts as easily as any web service you are already used to and a Marketplace to find all the solutions your business or project needs.
+[Blockchain Web Services](https://bws.ninja) (aka BWS) provides an API to call public blockchain(s) smart contracts as easily as any web service you are already used to and a Marketplace to find all the solutions your business or project needs.